Education, Employment, and Maintenance of This Website

 Contacting / Following Me On the Net

-or use the "Contact Information" link in the banner at the top of every page on this site.
+Use the "Contact Me" link in the banner at the top of every page on this site to send me an email or to visit one of my online sites/profiles.

 Past Astronomical Activities